 - (a) Number of IAC Members.
 The IAC shall be comprised of sixteen (16) representatives of Management and sixteen (16) representatives of the ILA. - (b) Co-Chairmen.
 The President of the ILA shall be Co-Chairman of the Union members of the IAC and the Chairman/CEO of USMX shall be the Co-Chairman of the Management members of the IAC. - (c) Telephonic Notice.
-Either Co-Chairman may call the IAC into session on short notice by telephone with fax confirmation to the other Co-Chairman and Executive Secretary. - (d) Quorum.
-The Co-Chairmen may agree between themselves in special cases to call into session an IAC meeting with fewer than sixteen (16) members on each side provided that no fewer than six (6) such members on each side, including the Co-Chairmen, are convened to hear and determine a dispute.
-The IAC may hear and determine a dispute by telephone or video conference upon the request of either Co-Chairman. - (e) Majority Vote.
+Either IAC Co-Chairman may call the IAC into session on short notice by telephone with fax confirmation to the other Co-Chairman and Executive Secretary. - (d) Quorum.
+The IAC Co-Chairmen may agree between themselves to call into session an IAC meeting with fewer than sixteen (16) members on each side provided that no fewer than four (4) members on each side (a "Mini IAC") are convened to hear and determine a dispute.
+The IAC Co-Chairmen shall designate the Co-Chairmen of a Mini IAC, who will then select the other members of the Mini IAC.
+Both the IAC and a Mini IAC may hear and determine a dispute by telephone or video conference upon the request of the IAC Co-Chairmen.
+Any decision reached by a Mini IAC is subject to the approval of the IAC Co-Chairmen, and if approved, shall be final and binding and shall constitute an enforceable award.

+- (e) Majority Vote.
 Decisions by the LIGC and the IAC shall be rendered by a majority vote thereof.
 A decision by the IAC shall be final and binding and shall constitute an enforceable award. - (f) Multi-Port Charges.
 Charges of alleged violations of this Master Contract involving more than one (1) port shall be referred directly to the IAC for a final determination. - (g) Failure To Appear.
 If after due and timely notice, either party fails to appear at a meeting of the LIGC or IAC, then the other party may proceed and hear the matter and issue a decision unilaterally.